 • WELL Standard

 Participants must be students between the ages of 13 and 19; students must be currently enrolled in an elementary or secondary school.
 Thirteen student prize recipients will be chosen for this contest with three grand prize winners and 10 runner up winners; each grand prize winner will win a prize that is worth approximately $500 in value; each runner up winner will receive an Instructables Prize Pack that is worth approximately $50 in value.

-Only left to enter the Make it Real Student Design Challenge #3!
+The Make it Real Student Design Challenge #3 is closed.